ar2max/NLDB-KGQA-System/Readme.md

 ### 2. **Build the BM25 Index**

 > **Note**
 > To run the BM25 retrieval and indexing steps, you must have a **local Wikidata dump**.
-Ensure you have access to the relevant Wikidata data before proceeding.
+> One way to obtain it is via [simple-wikidata-db](https://github.com/neelguha/simple-wikidata-db).
+> Be sure to download the dump, then specify the path so the scripts can access it for retrieval and indexing.

 To build a BM25 index over Wikidata subsets, follow these steps: